turnerboy/JavaScript30/Day 1/README.md

-#✨Day 1✨
+#Day 1✨

-A JS Drum kit that can play notes with animation.f
+A JS Drum kit that can play notes with animation.